TransformingDrainage/td-gap-filling/README.md

 # td-gap-filling
-New imputation method for subsurface tile flow data
+New imputation method for subsurface tile flow data.
+Presented at ASABE 2020

-## ISSUES

-### 01_preparing_original_data.R
-- Problem in imputing predutions from regression models.
-At SERF_IA not a single value was imputed at this stage.